ABDIEL m BiblicalMeans

 chi "god, spiritual being" and

-ukwu "great".
-In Igbo mythology Chukwu is the supreme god who created the universe.
-Christian Igbo people use this name for the Christian god.
+úkwú "great".
+In traditional Igbo belief Chukwu is the supreme deity and the creator the universe.
+Christian Igbo people use this name to refer to the Christian god.

 "church" combined with a diminutive suffix.
 This was the name of a 7th-century Irish saint who evangelized in Franconia.
 He was martyred in Würzburg.